cardstack/cardstack-token/CONTRACT-OPS.md

 * Bring the secure terminal to the safety deposit box, and continue tomorrow morning.

 ##### Day 2
-* Next day, withdraw the secure terminal and the user password for the secure terminal from the safety deposit box (no need for the Ethereum wallet passwords or the USB sticks, we are done with that for now).
+* Next day, retreive the secure terminal and the user password for the secure terminal from the safety deposit box (no need for the Ethereum wallet passwords or the USB sticks, we are done with that for now).
 * Go to the clean room with the secure terminal and a partner
 * Power on the secure terminal and login
 * Launch the Ethereum client and complete the block download